KrumaKruma/MinimaHopping/docs/GETTING_STARTED/theory.rst

 Temperature
 ~~~~~~~~~~~
-If a minimum has been found more than once the temperature is increased by betaincrease.
+If a minimum has been found more than once the temperature is increased by :math:`\beta_{increase}`.
 There a so called
 enhanced feedback can be used which increases the temperature faster than the normal feedback.
 Instead of adjusting the temperature
 according to